Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 Thomas J. Falk - Kimberly-Clark Corp.

-Thanks Jason.
+Thanks, Jason.

 Operator